The Function of the Second Postulate in Special Relativity: Abstract

 \section{Abstract}

-Many authors noted that the principle of relativity together with space-time homogeneity and isotropy restrict the form of the coordinate transformations from one inertial frame to another to being Lorentz-like.
-A free parameter in these equations, $k$, plays the part of $c^{-2}$ in special relativity.
-It is usual to claim that $k$ is determined by experiment and hence, that special relativity does not need the postulate of constancy of the speed of light.
-I analyze how one would go about determining $k$ empirically and find that all methods suffer from severe problems without further assumptions, none as simple and elegant as the postulate of constancy of the speed of light.
-I conclude that while the formal structure of the transformation equations can be determined without appeal to the second postulate, the theory is left without physical content if we ignore this postulate.
-Specifically, evaluating $k$ requires creating a signal that travels identically in opposite directions or ensuring that such a signal exists.
-Assuming this property about light is sufficient to obtain special relativity, although the condition is logically weaker than Einstein's postulate of the constancy of the speed of light.
-The physical core of the second postulate, therefore, lies in its assurance of the isotropy of some signal.
+Many authors noted that the principle of relativity, together with space-time symmetries, suffices to derive Lorentz-like coordinate transformations between inertial frames.
+These contain a free parameter, $k$, (equal to $c^{-2}$ in special relativity) which is usually claimed to be empirically determinable, so that special relativity does not need the postulate of constancy of the speed of light.
+I analyze this claim and find that all methods destined to measure $k$ fail without further assumptions, similar to the second postulate.
+Specifically, measuring $k$ requires a signal that travels identically in opposite directions (this is unrelated to the conventionality of synchronization, as the one-postulate program implicitly selects the standard synchronization convention).
+Positing such a property about light is logically weaker than Einstein's second postulate but suffices to recover special relativity in full.